-- 1. The MSVA is responsible for the BWC systems' overall maintenance, management, and retention, and acts as the technology liaison to the Forensics Unit and associated vendors.
-The MSVA also has the following duties: - a.
+and retention, and acts as the technology liaison to the Forensics Unit and associated vendors.
+The MSVA also has the following duties:

+- a.
 Configuration of the evidence storage system under direction of the Chief of Police or designee. - b.
-Managing BWC inventory, issuing devices, training and updating device Page 7 of 9 c.
-Assisting with manual uploads to the external cloud server.
+Managing BWC inventory, issuing devices, training and updating device settings. - c.
+Assisting with manual uploads to the external cloud server. - d.
+Managing recordings to include restricted/prohibited footage pursuant to